esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ### WombatOAM

 WombatOAM is an operations and maintenance framework for Erlang based systems.
-Its Web Dashboard displays this data in an aggregated manner and provides interfaces to feed the data to other OAM tools such as Graphite, Nagios or Zabbix.
+Its Web Dashboard displays this data in an aggregated manner.
+What is more, WombatOAM provides interfaces to feed the data to other OAM tools such as Graphite, Nagios or Zabbix.

 For more information see: [WombatOAM](https://www.erlang-solutions.com/products/wombat-oam.html).